 World Class Shipping Vessels

 All ships used by LSS are equipped with the latest in livestock supply facilities, including modern feeding, watering and ventilation systems.
 LSS is continually working to improve its operations and approach to animal care through investment in new technology to ensure they meet or exceed national and international standards.

 In addition to a team of independently accredited LSS stockmen trained in animal husbandry, an Australian Government accredited third-party veterinarian is on-board all LSS long-haul consignments to monitor the health and condition of livestock throughout their journey, report daily to LSS and the Australian Government and ensure desired animal welfare outcomes are achieved.

 LSS’ commitment to humane treatment of its livestock does not stop the moment they are unloaded from its transport vessels.
 LSS understands that the way to achieve optimal animal welfare and economic outcomes is to have a strong post-delivery service to ensure animals are managed appropriately and best-practice standards are consistently achieved.
-For a number of years now, LSS has been providing post-delivery services to clients in Jordan, Israel, Libya, Qatar, UAE, Kuwait, Russia, Kazakhstan, Palestine, Egypt and Turkey.
+For a number of years now, LSS has been providing post-delivery services to clients in Jordan, Libya, Qatar, UAE, Kuwait, Russia, Kazakhstan, Palestine, Egypt and Turkey.